State Licensing Authority

 Colorado Private Investigator Associations

-Colorado Society of Private Investigators – This association was formed by a group of prominent Denver private eyes to elevate the private investigation profession.
+Colorado Society of Private Investigators – This association was formed by prominent Denver private eyes to elevate the private investigation profession.
 Visit the website for information on membership, association by-laws, meetings, schedules, private eye resources, and more.

 Professional Private Investigators Association of Colorado (PPIAC) – Established in 1978, the PPIAC is dedicated to developing and maintaining professionalism for private investigators in Colorado.
-The private detective association provides training opportunities and resources for private investigators statewide.
-The PPIAC also serves as a voice for P.I.’s in the state legislature.
+The Private Detective Association provides training opportunities and resources for private investigators statewide.
+The PPIAC also serves as a voice for P.I. in the state legislature.

 Find a Job